dhobbs6/bikesharing/README.md

 An analysis of NYC CitiBike bikesharing data

 ## **Overview**
-My Tableau story can be found [at this link](https://public.tableau.com/app/profile/dillon.hobbs6519/viz/NYCCitiBikeAnalysis_16717250060600/Story1)
+My Tableau story can be found [here](https://public.tableau.com/app/profile/dillon.hobbs6519/viz/NYCCitiBikeAnalysis_16717250060600/Story1)

 The Purpose of this analysis is to analyze and display data from CitiBike NYC, in order to create a visual presentation for investors looking to start a similar business venture in Des Moines, Iowa.
 This analysis helps answer key questions such as: